 - Has generally been feeling sad, hopeless, irritable, and numb

-She reports that she had other times of feeling this way in her teens and mid-20’s; she also experienced brief suicidal thoughts in her 20’s.
+She reports that she had also felt this way in her teens and mid-20’s; and she also experienced brief suicidal thoughts in her 20’s.

-Jody began meeting with her therapist last week and the therapist diagnosed major depressive disorder after they finished their assessment.
-During sessions, her therapist began asking her to challenge her thoughts and restructure her thought process.
+Jody began meeting with her therapist and the therapist diagnosed major depressive disorder after they finished their assessment.
+During sessions, her therapist began asking her to think about what thoughts are making her feel sad and to change her thought process.
 She also recommended journaling every day.

 Matt, a 28-year-old male, has been experiencing a low and depressed mood, difficulty sleeping, low self-esteem, and difficulty with concentration for the last two and a half years.
 He works a difficult job and felt it was related, but was informed by family that they noticed this low-grade depression even when he was in less stressful positions.

-Matt reached out to a therapist, who diagnosed him with persistent depressive disorder (dysthymia).2,5,6,9 His therapist began working with him on journaling about his day on a regular basis, especially if something made him happy.
+Matt reached out to a therapist, who diagnosed him with persistent depressive disorder (dysthymia).1, 5, 6, 7 His therapist began working with him on journaling about his day on a regular basis, especially if something made him happy.
 The therapist encouraged him to write down and challenge his negative and irrational thoughts.

-Matt and his therapist also worked noting triggers for aggressive thoughts towards himself to increase his awareness.
-Matt’s therapist began encouraging him to engage in problem-solving tasks to help him function and build resilience when his depressive symptoms flared up.2
+Matt and his therapist also worked on noting triggers for aggressive thoughts towards himself to increase his awareness.
+Matt’s therapist began encouraging him to engage in problem-solving tasks to help him function and build resilience when his depressive symptoms flared up.1

-3. CBT For Seasonal Affective Disorder (SAD) & Situational Depression
+CBT For Seasonal Affective Disorder (SAD) & Situational Depression Example

 Jamie, a 37-year-old male, began experiencing depressive moods, difficulty concentrating, increased fatigue, lowered energy, feeling tense, and negative thoughts in his early 20’s.
 He reports that he never reached out for help because even if the symptoms tended to start in October to November almost every year, they always stopped around March.